pnkfelix/pnkfx-blog/source/_drafts/2015-10-16-gc-and-rust-part-1-the-roots-of-integration.markdown

 [collecting-more-garbage]: http://pop-art.inrialpes.fr/~fradet/PDFs/LISP94.pdf

 ## How Garbage Collection works
+[how-gc-works]: #how-garbage-collection-works

+(You can skip ahead to the [next section][problem-space] if you feel you are already well-versed in the low-level mechanics of garbage collection.)

-A Garbage collector is often presented as a *coroutine* that is linked in with the main program, which itself is often referred to as a "mutator", since it is the entity that *mutates* the object graph.
+A garbage collector is often presented as a *coroutine*<sup>[2](#footnote2)</sup> that is linked in with the main program, which itself is often referred to as a "mutator", since it is the entity that *mutates* the object graph.
 (The collector does not modify the abstract object graph, but rather the *representation* of the object graph in memory.)

+The mutator requests memory from some allocation service (usually deeply integrated with the garbage collector for reasons we will see).
+If there is a memory block immediately available to satisfy the request, then the allocator hands that over.
+If there is not sufficient free memory, then the garbage collector coroutine is invoked.

-Garbage collectors are often divided into two categories: Copying collectors, and Mark-Sweep collectors.
+Garbage collectors are also often divided into two categories: Copying collectors, and Mark-Sweep collectors.
 Both collectors accomplish the goal of identifying the reachable objects and reclaiming the remainder, but they do it in different ways.